bacemkarray/agentic-hpt/README.md

 2. Selects the best result
 3. Decides to continue tuning or finalize training

-This decision is guided by a prompt-enforced policy:
+This decision is guided by a prompt-enforced policy, where if accuracy exceeds a certain threshold it will finalize the parameters.
+Otherwise, it loops back to the start_workers node and continues hyperparameter tuning.
-- If accuracy > 0.95 → finalize
-- Otherwise → continue

 ---

-## 🧩 Graph Structure
+## Graph Structure

 <img width="808" height="511" alt="image" src="https://github.com/user-attachments/assets/2c1fa26c-91aa-4565-99ef-502c1b829942" />

+## What's Next